awsdocs/emp-user-guide/doc_source/emp-deploy-updated-package.md

 If the file type associations source file \(`FileAssociations.xml`\) in the new package is the same as the one in the currently deployed package, `/update` will recreate any missing file type associations and restore values or types to the original values and types specified during the initial deployment\.

 **Note**
 The `/update` switch preserves any values that appear in the registry that are not specified in the source file\.
-If the file type associations source file \(`FileAssociations.xml`\) in the new package is different from the one in the currently deployed package, `/update` will delete the registry values that do not appear in `FileAssociations.xml` and update values and types that have changed\.
+If the file type associations source file \(`FileAssociations.xml`\) in the new package is different from the one in the currently deployed package, `/update` deletes the registry values that do not appear in `FileAssociations.xml` and updates values and types that have changed\.

 **Shortcuts**
 New shortcuts specified in `Shortcuts.xml` will be created\.
 Shortcuts that do not exist in the XML file will be removed\.
 Fields that are different between the currently deployed and the new version to be deployed will be updated to the latest version\.